-Identity Management: What you need to know
+Identity management (IAM): What it is and what you need to know

-Identity management is a broad domain of administration related to the identification of individuals within a system (country, network and enterprise) and the control of their access to the resources available within that same system.
+Identity management (IAM) is a broad domain of administration related to the identification of individuals within a system (country, network and enterprise) and the control of their access to the resources available within that same system.